SatoruMuro/SAM2GUIfor3Drecon/Tutorial/SAM2GUI_local.md

 # SAM2GUI\_local

-### The English instructions are provided in the latter part of this page.
+### Note: The English instructions are provided in the latter part of this page.

 ## 概要